7xhe-git/Windows-Installation/README.md

 ## I am not knowledgeable about Computer (Hardwware/OS)

-# Anything that happens to your hardware is not my responsibility as you have agreed to since you decided to run a stranger batch file (program) without reading the source code/readme
+# Anything that happens to your hardware is not my responsibility as you have agreed to since you decided to run a stranger batch file (program)

+# Source Code
 **In order to find what the code does you can simply download the file, right click the batch file (program), and click "Edit" on the windows context menu; If the windows context menu does not show "Edit", simply look for "Open With", and select your notepad (notepad++ or any other notepad that you use)**

 # Warnings